What Are the Worst Traffic Times in San Francisco?

 San Francisco sees some of the heaviest traffic in the U.S. In fact, the Bay Area has the 7th worst traffic in the nation, according to INRIX, a company that provides location-based data and analytics.

-INRIX determined that San Francisco commuters spent an average of 97 hours sitting in traffic in 2019 (and other studies estimate that time is even greater).
-If you’re one of the many commuters in the city, then you might be wondering what’s the worst time to get on the road (and get stuck in the dreaded San Francisco traffic).
+INRIX determined that San Francisco commuters spent an average of 64 hours sitting in traffic in 2021.
+While the onset of COVID dramatically reduced traffic in the city, the average time spent commuting has continued to increase since then, and is starting to trend towards pre-COVID levels, which had peaked at around an average of 90 hours.
+If you’re one of the many commuters in the city, then you might be wondering what’s the best time to get on the road (and avoid getting stuck in the dreaded San Francisco traffic).

 The good news is that it’s not unpredictable!
-We’ve managed to pin down some of the worst traffic times in San Francisco.
+We’ve managed to pin down some of the worst traffic times in San Francisco so you can plan around them.
 The bad news is that you might not be able to completely avoid these congested times of the day.

 This makes sense, as these are common “rush hour” times.
 However, other studies have suggested that different times of the day also present heavy congestion on our roads.
 Zendrive found that 11 a.m. to 2 p.m. was the worst period of the day for traffic in San Francisco.